okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-direct-auth-grants/main/coobov/use-flow.md

 - `client_id`: Matches the client ID of the application that you created in the [Set up your app](#set-up-your-app) section.
 You can find it at the top of your app's **General** tab.
 - `login_hint`: The username (email) of a user registered with Okta
 - `channel_hint`: The out-of-band channel that the client wants to use.
-For example, Okta Verify Push.
+For Okta Verify, use `push`.

 For more information on these parameters, see the `/oob-authenticate` [endpoint](https://developer.okta.com/docs/api/openapi/okta-oauth/oauth/tag/OrgAS/#tag/OrgAS/operation/oob-authenticate).